metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Pittsburgh blitzed, and Joe Burrow made them pay with a touchdown pass.
 Still fantastic against the blitz.

 Rashard Higgins has been a significant contributor on this Bengals team, just like Tyler Boyd from last week.

+The Bengals have been gashing these Steelers on the ground late in the second quarter.
+No wonder Pittsburgh's yards per carry surrendered has risen so sharply the past couple weeks...